 Obtain and Use Good Tools for Weeding.

 Don’t feel like you have to spend a lot of money right up front on tools, but when you get a tool, make it count.
 A good tool can make the work much faster and save the gardener a lot of frustration.
-There are only two tools I would personally purchase from a box store: a round tip shovel and a 2 1/2 lb mattock.
+There are only two tools I would personally purchase from a box store are a round tip shovel and a 2 1/2 lb mattock.
 Apart from that, I’d rather spend more and get higher quality.

 The two hand tools, pictured above, are the two I consider most indispensable in my garden.
 The Korean hand plow (Homi) is amazing for weeding and is also my very favorite tool for planting sweet potato slips.
 The Japanese hand hoe is sharp and really cuts weeds, as well as skimming them off, while they’re small.
 The hand hoe is amazing for weeding between delicate plants and actually works better than most hand trowels for just about anything a hand trowel might be used for, even for planting transplants!
 Just remember, taste in tools is both a personal matter and somewhat affected by ones soil and conditions.
 My favorite tool may not be your favorite.